 If vitamin B12 deficiency is confirmed, testing for the presence of autoantibodies to intrinsic factor should be done.

-Testing is done to determine the cause of a vitamin deficiency.
+Evaluation to determine the cause of the vitamin deficiency should also be done.

 Supplementation with the proper vitamin is required.
 Always rule out B12 deficiency prior to supplementation with folate.
 Failure to do so can mask a concomitant B12 deficiency and lead to progression of neurologic complications.

-Treatment of folate deficiency Vitamin B12 Deficiency Dietary vitamin B12 deficiency usually results from inadequate absorption, but deficiency can develop in vegans who do not take vitamin supplements.
-Deficiency causes megaloblastic anemia, damage... read more and vitamin B12 deficiency Treatment Dietary vitamin B12 deficiency usually results from inadequate absorption, but deficiency can develop in vegans who do not take vitamin supplements.
+Treatment of folate deficiency Treatment Folate deficiency is common.
+It may result from inadequate intake, malabsorption, or use of various drugs.
+Deficiency causes megaloblastic anemia (indistinguishable from that due to vitamin... read more and vitamin B12 deficiency Treatment Dietary vitamin B12 deficiency usually results from inadequate absorption, but deficiency can develop in vegans who do not take vitamin supplements.
 Deficiency causes megaloblastic anemia, damage... read more are discussed elsewhere.
 Drugs causing megaloblastic states may need to be eliminated or given in reduced doses.

 The etiology of any vitamin deficiency should also be treated.